ananya-vishwas/RISCV-OpenPiton-Research/README.md

 # Environment Setup to clone and run an assembly program
 For RISC V Artitecture, i will be using OpenPiton + Ariane core.
 It's a six stage pipeline and multicore

-First step is to clone the Respositary :
+## Step 1 is to clone the Respositary :

 ```bash
 git clone https://github.com/PrincetonUniversity/openpiton.git